Erroom/Erroom/README.md

 # Hi there, I'm Anit Chaudhary 👋

 I am an aspiring in **Data Science** and Bachelor of Computer Applications (BCA) student at Tribhuvan University.
-I specialize in building end-to-end data pipelines, predictive modeling, and converting raw datasets into interactive, actionable business solutions.

 ---